C-segment: History

 After the Second World War, European manufacturers usually featured two vehicle types: small economy cars that were usually saloons and large saloons.
-By the 1960s, the post war economic boom had produced customers who wanted something of intermediate size.
+By the 1960s, the post-war economic boom had produced customers who wanted something of intermediate size.
 These were usually saloons during the 1950s and 1960s.

-The world's first hatchback, the 1958 FR layout Austin A40 Farina Countryman model that was a co-development of BMC and the Italian design house Pininfarina at a time when this was unusual.
-It had a lift up rear window and drop down boot lid.
+The world's first hatchback, the 1958 Austin A40 Farina Countryman with FR layout, that was a co-development of BMC and the Italian design house Pininfarina at a time when this was unusual.
+It had a lift-up rear window and drop-down boot lid.
 It was also sold as a two-door saloon.
 It was built in Italy by Innocenti as well as in the UK.
 For 1965 Innocenti designed a new single-piece rear door for their Combinata version of the Countryman.
 This top-hinged door used struts to hold it up over a wide cargo opening and was a true hatchback – a model never developed in the home (United Kingdom) market.
-The Countryman name has 'estate' type associations, and BMC successor company Rover used the name on estate cars / Station Wagons so it is largely forgotten.
-This hatchback layout was further pioneered along with the European switch to front wheel drive FF layout with the smaller 1964 (Fiat) Autobianchi Primula.
+The Countryman name has estate-car associations, and BMC successor company Rover used the name on estate cars / Station Wagons so it is largely forgotten.
+This hatchback layout, along with the European switch to front-wheel drive (FF layout), was further pioneered by the smaller 1964 (Fiat) Autobianchi Primula.

 The modern C-segment market in Europe can be traced back to the 1968 launch of the Renault 6, the first successful hatchback of this size.
 The hatchback bodystyle was first introduced by Renault with the 1964 Renault 16, which was elected the 1965 Car of the year in Europe.
 A review in the English Motoring Illustrated in May 1965 stated: "The Renault Sixteen can thus be described as a large family car but one that is neither a four door saloon and nor is it quite an estate.
 But, importantly, it is a little different."
 Even the later similar-sized cars like the Ford Escort, Vauxhall Viva, Austin Allegro and Hillman Avenger were still only available as saloons or estates, although some cars of this size, like the BMC/BL 1100 and 1300 saloons and Italy's Fiat 128 featured front-wheel drive from their launch during the 1960s.